Skip to main content

 rpc.send-raw-transaction-sync-timeout

-Timeout for the send_raw_transaction_sync RPC method.
+Timeout for send_raw_transaction_sync RPC method

 --rpc.send-raw-transaction-sync-timeout <SECONDS>